*This post may contain affiliate links. Please see my disclosure for more details!*

 - 1 medium egg

 - Preheat your oven to 180C/160C Fan and grease and lightly flour a 12 hole cupcake/muffin tin.

 - Whisk/Mix the plain flour, bicarbonate, salt and cornflour together so its evenly distributed – leave to the side.

 - In a larger bowl, melt the butter.
 Add in the two sugars, and whisk for about 2 minutes so the sugar starts to dissolve and the mixture is smooth.

-- Add in the Egg and the Vanilla, and whisk again briefly till smooth.
+- Add in the egg and the vanilla, and whisk again briefly until smooth.
 (I used an electric whisk)

-- Add in the Dry Ingredients and the finely chopped chocolate and mix with a spatula till a thick cookie dough is formed.
+- Add in the dry ingredients and the finely chopped chocolate and mix with a spatula until a thick cookie dough is formed.

 - Take out 240g worth of dough and leave to the side.
 Split the rest of the dough evenly between the 12 cups - I used a 5cm cookie scoop.

 - Using the end of a floured rolling pin/pie mould/etc press each ball of dough into the cup and create a hole in the middle.

 - Repeat with all 12 cups!